phsarah/phsarah/README.md

 </p>

 - 🔭 I’m currently working on create more projects for the portfolio;
-- 🌱 I’m currently learning typescript and AWS;
+- 🌱 I’m currently learning typescript and react native;
 - 😄 Pronouns: she/her;

 <p align='center'>